Nat Gonella: The 1930s

 He played briefly with Roy Fox in 1931 and remained in the band when Lew Stone, Fox's former pianist, took over leadership the following year.
 With Stone's band he established his reputation.
 When Louis Armstrong visited London in 1932, Gonella met him by begging the staff at the Boosey and Hawkes music shop to allow him to deliver Armstrong's trumpet, which had been left at the shop for cleaning.
 Armstrong appreciated his willingness to help, and the two became friends.

 In 1933 Gonella published Modern Style Trumpet Playing – A Comprehensive Course.
 He made uncredited appearances with Lew Stone and Al Bowlly in the films Bitter Sweet and The King's Cup.

 Gonella's reputation grew when he formed The Georgians in 1935.
 The band took its name from a popular version of the song "Georgia on My Mind" that he recorded for Lew Stone in 1932 and which became the trumpeter's signature tune.
 The Georgians began as a band within Stone's shows before setting up as an independent unit.
 He became a headline act on the variety circuit before the outbreak of World War II.

+Evacuated to Rhyl in North Wales in the early part of the war, along with Manchester Repertory Company.